rcoh/aws-rust-developer-guide-v1/doc_source/environment-variables.md

 **AWS\_EC2\_METADATA\_DISABLED**
 Disables IMDS\.
 Profile key: none
-If set, the IMDS credential and region provider are not used as part of the default credentials chain\.
+If set to `true` (case insensitive), the IMDS credential and region provider are not used as part of the default credentials chain\.

 **AWS\_EC2\_METADATA\_SERVICE\_ENDPOINT**
 Overrides the endpoint used for IMDS\.